Archive-42/march2022-archive/_PAGES/pages/docs/articles/node-cli-args.md

 weight: 0
 excerpt: How to find out where npm installs the packages
 seo:
   title: npm packages
   description: "When you install a package using\_npm\_you can perform 2 types of installation:\na local install\na global install\n\nBy default, when you type an\_npm install\_command, like:\nthe package is installed in the current file tree, under the\_node_modules\_subfolder.\n"
   robots: []
   extra:
-        - name: 'og:description'
+    - name: "og:description"
       value: "When you install a package using\_npm\_you can perform 2 types of installation:\na local install\na global install\n\nBy default, when you type an\_npm install\_command, like:\nthe package is installed in the current file tree, under the\_node_modules\_subfolder.\n"
       keyName: property
       relativeUrl: false
   type: stackbit_page_meta
 template: docs
 ---

 When you install a package using npm you can perform 2 types of installation:

 - a local install

 - a global install

 By default, when you type an npm install command, like: